marmelab/MobileAudience/README.md

 Discoveries
 -----------

+Read a detailed feedback on the development of this prototype on our blog: [Building Sophisticated WebApps For Mobile: A Bumpy Ride](http://blog.marmelab.com/building-sophisticated-webapps-for-mobile-a-bumpy-ride).

 * Don't use SVG on D3.js.
 Performance is abysmall on Mobile devices.
 Instead, use HTML (divs) and CSS.
 * Don't try to reimplement zoom using iScroll.
 Performance is poor on old mobile devices, and on heavy pages.
 Instead, rely on native zoom.
 * Use fastclick to get a more responsive app